-In September 2023, The School of Creative Media at City University of Hong Kong (CityU) collaborated with the Group to announce the launch of the "Digital Domain Scholarships".
-The scholarship scheme marks the 30th anniversary of the establishment of Digital Domain and aims to cultivate the next generation of film and television pioneers.
-With its expertise in virtual humans, visual effects, and visualisation, the Group is committed to providing strong support for this scholarship scheme, which will begin in the 2023/2024 academic year and will last for three years.

-As part of our dedication to providing robust support to this scholarship program, the Group made a sponsorship of HKD250,000 as the foundation for program.
+In September 2023, The School of Creative Media at City University of Hong Kong (CityU) partnered with the Group to introduce the "Digital Domain Scholarships".
+This initiative aims to nurture the next generation of film and television innovators.
+Drawing on its expertise in virtual humans, visual effects, and visualization, the Group is fully committed to providing substantial support for this scholarship program, which commenced in the 2023/2024 academic year and will span three years.
+As a testament to our commitment to bolstering this scholarship program, the Group contributed a sponsorship of HK\$250,000 as the foundational support for the program in 2023.